 Information on fishery-related mortality and serious injury of cetaceans in Hawaiian waters is limited, but the gear types used in Hawaiian fisheries are responsible for marine mammal mortality and serious injury in other fisheries throughout U.S. waters.
 No interactions between nearshore fisheries and Longman's beaked whales have been reported in Hawaiian waters.
 No estimates of human-caused mortality or serious injury are currently available for nearshore hook and line fisheries because these fisheries are not observed or monitored for protected species bycatch.
 There are currently two distinct longline fisheries based in Hawaii: a deep-set longline (DSLL) fishery that targets primarily tunas, and a shallow-set longline fishery (SSLL) that targets swordfish.
 Both fisheries operate within U.S. waters and on the high seas.
-Between 2007 and 2011, no Longman's beaked whales were observed hooked or entangled in the SSLL fishery (100% observer coverage) or the DSLL fishery (20-22% observer coverage) (McCracken 2013, Bradford & Forney 2013).
-However, eight unidentified cetaceans, which may have included Longman's beaked whales, were taken in the DSLL fishery, and two unidentified cetaceans, one unidentified Mesoplodon, and one unidentified beaked whale, which may have included Longman's beaked whales, were taken in the SSLL fishery.
+Between 2011 and 0215, no Longman's beaked whales were observed hooked or entangled in the SSLL fishery (100% observer coverage) or the DSLL fishery (20-22% observer coverage) (Bradford 2017, Bradford and Forney 2017, McCracken 2017).
+However, four unidentified cetaceans, which may have been a Longman's beaked whale, were taken in the DSLL fishery, and one unidentified cetaceans, one unidentified Mesoplodon, and two unidentified beaked whale, which may have been Longman's beaked whales were taken in the SSLL fishery.